How to Calculate Your Home's Electrical Load and What It Means for Your Power Needs

 A basic understanding of your home's electrical load is important knowledge for homeowners.
 After all, there will almost certainly come a time when you'll need to shut off or restore power.
 If you understand the fundamentals of how your home's electrical system works, you won't need to call an electrician for every small problem.
 Although fuse boxes and services panels can seem intimidating, the systems are fairly straightforward once you know the basics.
 We'll walk you through a few key tasks you might encounter when working with electrical loads.

 In essence, the electrical load applies to anything that consumes electricity.
 In your home, it refers to the amount of energy needed to power all the light fixtures, kitchen appliances, TVs, washing machines, and other items that require electricity.
 This is important knowledge if you plan to make any changes to your electrical system, including adding a circuit for a new light fixture or receptacle.
 The chart below outlines how to calculate your home's load, how to add capacity, how to understand the size of your home's electrical load, and how to inspect a service panel using our tips.
 Familiarize yourself with these basics to help you use your home's energy safely and efficiently.

 How to Calculate Your Home's Electrical Load

 Different homes need different amp services.
 You may be wondering, "Do I need 200 amp service?"
 With a bit of math, you can figure out what kind of electrical load your home requires.
-A 60-amp service, for example, is probably inadequate for a modern home.
-A 100-amp service is good for a home of less than 3,000 square feet that does not have central air-conditioning or electric heat.
+A 60-amp service, for example, is probably inadequate for a modern home, while a 100-amp service is good for a home of less than 3,000 square feet that does not have central air-conditioning or electric heat.
 A home larger than 2,000 square feet that has central air-conditioning or electric heat probably needs a 200-amp service.
-Use the equation listed above to deduce exactly how many amps your home needs.
+Use the equation listed in the graphic above to deduce exactly how many amps your home needs.

 How to Add Capacity to Your Electrical Load